Last updated: December 7, 2021

 (i) Data Portability

 We want happy customers, not trapped ones.
 We will not lock you out of your own data.
-However, we are unable to decrypt your Secure Data; you will need your Master Password and Secret Key to decrypt it.
+However, we are unable to decrypt your Secure Data; you will need your Account Password and Secret Key to decrypt it.

 You may export your 1Password data at any time you wish during the life of your account.
 If you discontinue payment, your account will enter a frozen (read-only) state for a period not less than six months during which you may still retrieve and export your data.